Iowa Family Support Credentialing Program

 To achieve credentialing, programs utilize the Iowa Family Support Technical Assistance Network (IFSTAN).
 Coordinated by Lutheran Services in Iowa (LSI) in partnership with Early Childhood Iowa (ECI) and the Iowa Department of Public Health (IDPH), IFSTAN links participating programs with technical assistance for guidance through the credentialing process.

-By earning the Iowa Family Support Credential (IFSC), your program receives public acknowledgement that you meet the Iowa Family Support Standards.
+By earning the Iowa Family Support Credential (IFSC), your program receives public acknowledgement that you meet the Iowa Family Support Standards (Word Document).

 Let’s Get Started

 - Review the details of the Iowa Family Support Credential Program and submit the program application.
 Applications are accepted all year and reviewed quarterly at minimum.